 - Limiting the use of waivers that exempt able-bodied adults without dependents from working

 Read the FY2018 budget proposal for further details.

 Have questions about your Social Security claim?
-Having a Social Security attorney file your paperwork makes you 2x more likely to win benefits right away.
+Having a Social Security attorney file your paperwork makes you 3x more likely to win benefits right away.
 You’ll pay nothing to connect with someone who can answer all your questions by phone!
 Click below to get connected with someone now: